- Mid-range hotel in Lhasa, guesthouse in Namtso Lake, and rest of the places tented camping.

-- Down jacket or warm fleece top
+- Down jacket or warm fleece top.

-- Thermal underwear (top and bottom)
+- Thermal underwear (top and bottom).

-- Cotton shirts (short and long sleeved)
+- Cotton shirts (short and long-sleeved).

-- Warm and cotton trousers
+- Warm and cotton trousers.

-- Sun polarized sunglasses
+- Sun polarized sunglasses.

-- Beanie or warm woollen hat and gloves
+- Beanie or warm woolen hat and gloves.

-- Scarf (to keep out dust as well as cold)
+- Scarf (to keep out dust as well as cold).

-- Sandals (flip-flops)
+- Sandals (flip-flops).

-- Sleeping bag (for camping/trekking)
+- Sleeping bag (for camping/trekking).

-- Rain jacket
+- Rain jacket.

-- Strong sun cream and lip protector
+- Potent sun cream and lip protector.

-- Water bottle
+- Water bottle.

-- Camera (and plenty of film and spare batteries)
+- Camera (and plenty of films and spare batteries).

 Tour Deposit US$ 300

-- 90 day prior departure, US$ 150 admin fee,
+- Ninety-day prior departure, US$ 150 admin fee.

-- 60-89 days prior departure US$ 250 or 25% of the land cost whichever his higher,
+- Sixty-Eighty-nine days before departure US$ 250 or 25% of the land cost whichever is higher.

-- 45-59 days prior departure US$ 450 or 50% of the land cost which ever is higher,
+- Forty-five-Fifty-nine days before departure US$ 450 or 50% of the land cost whichever is higher.

-- 30-44 days prior departure US$ 600 or 75% of the land cost whichever is higher.
+- Thirty-Forty-four days before departure US$ 600 or 75% of the land cost whichever is higher.

 Travel Protection Plan

-While we plan and do our best to make your trip smooth and seamless, there may be chances of unforeseen events and conditions such as illness, accident, inclement weather, and flight cancellation or missed connection or loss of baggage etc. that may cause interruption or delay or total cancellation of your trip putting your hard earned travel investment in jeopardy.
-It’s also possible that you may need medical assistance, emergency evacuation or medical transportation when you get ill or involve in an accident when you are traveling in remote areas.
-Far & High’s Tour cost does not cover any of these expenses or losses and so we strongly recommend you that you should protect yourself and your travel investment against those unfavorable conditions.
+We plan and do our best to make your trip smooth and seamless.
+But there still may be chances of unforeseen events and conditions such as illness, accident, inclement weather, and flight cancellation or missed connection or loss of baggage, etc. It may cause interruption or delay or total cancellation of your trip, putting your hard-earned travel investment in jeopardy.
+It’s also possible that you may need medical assistance, emergency evacuation, or medical transportation when you are traveling in remote areas.
+Far & High’s Tour cost does not cover any of these expenses or losses.
+So we strongly recommend you that you should protect yourself and your travel investment against those unfavorable conditions.